LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/google.md

 The task was that she asked me to export raw reversing simulation logs every day so they could manually review stuck cases and prepare reports for daily stand-ups with the GM team.

 Initially, I followed the request and sent her the raw logs, but I started thinking about the downstream effort.
-I asked her how the data was used and realized that what they truly needed wasn't just the raw logs, but a summary of pass/fail statistics in different scenarios and the gap with previous benchmarks, formatted into a Word report.
+I asked her how the data was used and realized that what they truly needed wasn't just the raw logs, but a summary of pass/fail statistics and the gap with previous benchmarks, formatted into a Word report.
 She mentioned it took over 2 hours a day, often delegated to her interns, just to aggregate metrics and fill out the same template.

 Since the data structure was consistent and the output format was fixed, I proposed and built an automated reporting pipeline that parsed the simulation logs, calculated key metrics like success rate and metric differences, and exported everything directly into a Word document using python libraries.
 It didn't take a long time for development.